Stated SL(n)-Skein Modules and Algebras: Relation to factorization homology, skein categories, and lattice gauge theory

+The above works relate our algebras to the theory of quantum cluster algebras, which provide alternative quantizations of character varieties.
+Further connections to quantum cluster algebras are through \cite{CS, Sh, JLSS}.

-Additionally, our theory is very concrete, unlike the factorization homology and the definition of algebras $A_\Sigma.$ Specifically, the definition of factorization homology in dimension $2$ involves the $(\infty,1)$-category $\mathsf{Mfld}^2$ whose objects are oriented surfaces (with boundary), morphisms are given by their embeddings, $2$-morphisms are isotopies between embeddings and higher order morphisms are isotopies between them.
-It has a monoidal structure given by disjoint embeddings.
-This category has a full subcategory $\mathsf{Disc}^2$ consisting of disks (with partial boundaries) and their embeddings.
+For completeness, let us summarize briefly the construction of the factorization homology of \cite{BBJ} (in dimension $2$): it is based on the $(\infty,1)$-category $\mathsf{Mfld}^2$ whose objects are oriented surfaces (with boundary), morphisms are given by their embeddings, $2$-morphisms are isotopies between embeddings and higher order morphisms are isotopies between them.
+This category has a monoidal structure given by disjoint embeddings and it has a full subcategory $\mathsf{Disc}^2$ consisting of disks (with partial boundaries) and their embeddings.
 One can prove that any pivotal ribbon category defines a symmetric monoidal functor into a symmetric monoidal $(\infty,1)$-category $\cal C$ whose objects are certain presentable categories and its monoidal structure is given by the categorical product.
 Then $\int_M \cal A$ is the left Kan extension

 which, in more concrete terms, is a certain colimit in $\cal C$ over all possible embeddings of collections of disks into a given surface.